SergioCoboLopez/ELN_Sergio/docs/april_23/week_1.md

 How am I going to fix the container of the parameter values.
 I want to have a stochastic model and a non stochastic model together.
 I should be able to easily change from one to the other.
 This looks good.

+How to import now the metabolic part of the model?
+How to separate it from the rest of the world?
+How to make it flexible enough to allow for interventions/experiments?

+How to do a metabolic machine that works independently of the rest of the world?
+I think that would be very important.
+I keep changing things in my models and making corrections and that makes my models automatically outdated.
+I should have at least three independent modules and work on them separately.
+One model for phage-bacterial dynamics
+Another model for eDAR purposes
+A final model for metabolism

+These three modules should operate as independently as possible.
+If I put them together, goldsim should not complain about it.
+Or should complain minimally.

+Next goal: Build a metabolic module that is as independent of the rest of the world as possible.